What Is Market Research?

 - Evaluating market potential: Use your findings to identify market size, projected market share, and information about consumers in the market, along with information about the competition, and then make a decision about the viability and profitability of your offering.

 For example, let's say that a clothing retailer wants to evaluate the potential of adding shoes to its product lineup.
 To start, it collects data by using the customer emails it has harvested through a store loyalty program to distribute a survey to those customers to gauge their interest in buying shoes from the company and what features they would most like to see in those shoes.
 The business then analyzes the data by studying the survey responses and identifying trends in customer interest (for example, the majority of respondents may express interest in buying athletic footwear).
-The business then assesses the profitability of entering the shoe vertical and uses the feedback to guide it in designing, developing, and marketing the shoes they eventually sell.
+Finally, the company assesses the profitability of entering the shoe vertical and uses the feedback to guide it in designing, developing, and marketing the shoes they eventually sell.

 Benefits of Market Research